Back to Home Page or

 going back as far as 1000 BC.
 Over the centuries it has been transmitted

 by such men as the 8th century Hindu philosopher Shankara and the 20th

-century sage Guru Dev (meaning Divine Teacher) who
+century sage Guru Dev (meaning Divine Teacher) who taught Maharishi Mahesh

-and West promoting his "World Plan" for the training of teachers to spread TM and
+promoting his "World Plan" for the training of teachers to spread TM and

 the Science of Creative Intelligence which seeks to integrate all

 In technique TM differs from other systems of meditation involving neither